Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Additional Ablations

 \section{Additional Ablations}

+\textbf{Number of Special Tokens.} We analyze the effect of the number of special tokens per target feature ($\langle t \rangle $) on the performance in \cref{tab:abl_tokens}.
+Setting $\mathbf{N}$ as eight results in the best average performance across benchmarks.
+Furthermore, \modelname without $\langle t \rangle $ also outperforms the baseline on CV-Bench$^{3D}$ and MMStar, respectively, demonstrating the effectiveness of our embedding optimization.

 \textbf{Input tokens to Embedding Predictor.} As shown in \cref{tab:resampler_inputs}, we find that including the tokens corresponding to the system prompt in the key input to the embedding predictor is critical for performance.
 We attribute it to system tokens having high attention scores and effect on the generation~\cite{xiao2023streamingllm}.
 Therefore, distilling target information into the system tokens is crucial for performance.
-Moreover, including the text query tokens in the key input to the embedding predictors also results in a slight performance boost.
+Moreover, including the text query tokens in the key input to the embedding predictors also results in a slight performance boost as the text tokens hold global image information~\cite{kaduri2024_vision_of_vlms}.

 \textbf{Embedding Optimization Mode.} In this ablation study, we evaluate various combinations of embedding losses applied during pretraining (PT).
 Our results, summarized in \cref{tab:abl_mode}, reveal that the optimal performance is achieved when all three embedding losses—depth, seg, and gen—are used together.
 Interestingly, we observe that utilizing only depth or gen embedding losses still leads to notable performance improvements, whereas relying solely on seg embedding loss does not yield significant gains.
 This suggests that different types of target information contribute uniquely to the distillation process.
 Investigating how the distillation of one type of target information influences the effectiveness of others presents an intriguing direction for future research.